Flexible Leadership: The Rise of the New CMO

 8. Creative & Visionary

 While analytical tools are often viewed as essential for any contemporary marketer, there are now indications of an imbalance.
-According to the Deloitte 2023 Global Marketing Trends Report, organisations may now lack the creativity needed to meet the challenges of the modern business world, due to lower emphasis on creative skills among CMOs and in the C-suite.
+According to the Deloitte 2023 Global Marketing Trends Report, organisations may now lack the creativity needed to meet the challenges of the modern business world, due to lower emphasis on creative skills among CMOs and in the C-suite - in short - creativity is still key.

 • Small to Medium-Sized Enterprises (SMEs)